DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 - Write some code with our `interactive tutorials <https://www.tryhamilton.dev/intro>`_
 - Kickstart your project with `community dataflows <https://hub.dagworks.io/docs/>`_

-The next Concepts page cover notions to write more expressive and powerful code.
+The next Concepts page covers notions to write more expressive and powerful code.
 If you feel stuck or constrained with the basics, it's probably a good time to visit them.
 They include:

-- Driver ()
-- Materialization: integrate Hamilton in your data infrastructure
+- Materialization: interact with external data source
-- Function decorators: write expressive dataflows without repeating code
+- Function modifiers: write expressive dataflows without repeating code
-- Lifecycle hooks: customize Driver execution
+- Builder: how to customize your Driver